Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Implementation

-\begin{remark} Our approach estimates $\bfvtheta$ under $\PP$ and calibrates $\bfh$ under $\QQ_{\bfh}$.
-This is in contrast to other methods, such as in Gardini and Sabino \cite{gs22}, where the mean-correcting martingale measure is used.
-This requires that the model be specified under a risk-neutral measure $\QQ$ rather than $\PP$, and then calibrated to forward and call prices.
-An issue then arises with the estimation of joint parameters, such as those affecting the correlation, which should be calibrated to the prices of other bivariate energy derivatives, but these may not be readily traded in the market, while estimating them using historical correlations under $\PP$ is inconsistent with the model.
-In contrast, our model combines both the observed energy prices $\bfS$ under $\PP$ and univariate energy derivative prices to fit the model in a theoretically sound way.
-In fact, it is unclear whether this model can be estimated only by calibrating to derivative prices, as it may be the case that $\bfvtheta$ and $\bfh$ would become unidentifiable.
+In contrast, our method combines both the observed energy prices $\bfS$ under $\PP$ and univariate energy derivative prices to fit the model in a theoretically sound way.
+In fact, it is unclear whether our model can be estimated only by calibrating to derivative prices, as it may be the case that $\bfvtheta$ and $\bfh$ would become unidentifiable.
 This issue arises if energy prices follow the simpler Black-Scholes model.

-Interestingly, $h_2$ affects the distribution of $Z_1$ under $\QQ_{\bfh}$ as noted in Remark \ref{notwvagrem}, so it seems possible in principle to calibrate $\bfh$ to energy derivatives on $S_1$ only, which is not possible in the model of Gardini and Sabino. \\ \phantom{.} \halmos \end{remark}
+Interestingly, $h_2$ affects the distribution of $Z_1$ under $\QQ_{\bfh}$ as noted in Remark \ref{notwvagrem}, so it seems possible in principle to calibrate $\bfh$ to energy derivatives on $S_1$ only, which is not possible in the model of Gardini and Sabino. \halmos \end{remark}

-\subsection{Pricing}
+\subsubsection{Pricing}

 Finally, we discuss the FFT method for numerically evaluating the spread option pricing formula in \eqref{spreadint}, which can be applied using the true or fitted model.
-While the implementation details are already given in \cite{HZ10} and also \cite{AlSc2018}, here we provide additional explanation on how we obtain the spread option price for a panel of strike prices $K_i$, with a single FFT evaluation.
+While the implementation details are already given in \cite{HZ10}, and also \cite{AlSc2018}, here we provide additional explanation on how we obtain the spread option price for a panel of strike prices $K_i$, with a single FFT evaluation.